ShailendraLowanshi24/Question/README.md

 Where json file consist of entries for post and its metadata.

 TASK:
-List down features and their relevance for training a classification model.
+List down features and their relevance for training a classification model

 Train the model & predict whether the image contains the Pav-Bhaji or not.